Best music documentaries ~

 Metallica – ‘Some kind of monster’

 Being in a band can be hard.
 Long hours on the road.
 No emotional boundaries.
 Too many cooks in the kitchen.
-Add to that some explosive personalities and substance abuse and you got yourself a big ol’ mess.
+Add to that some explosive personalities and a dash of overzealous substance abuse and you got yourself a big ol’ mess.
 Luckily, psychologists are here to save the day! 😉 This documentary gives such an interesting inside look at this iconic heavy metal band.
 Turns out, boys have feelings too!

 Lady Gaga – ‘Five foot two’

 I love Lady Gaga because she is much more than ‘just’ a singer, she is a true artist.
 In fact, I never quite know whether she is being ‘real’ or whether she is playing a role.
 In this docu, we see her creating and releasing her latest album, ‘Joanne’, inspired by her late aunt who suffered from lupus.
 Gaga herself is struggling with some severe chronic pain herself, which is at times excruciating to watch.
 It also poses some interesting questions on fame…

 JT – ‘Justin Timberlake & the Tennessee kids’

 Not sure if this counts as one of the best music documentaries, because it’s basically a registration of his concert…but daaaamn, it is awesome!
 Beatifully filmed and showing JT’s incredible showmanship.
 One of my favorite moments is when, for a second during ‘Mirrors, he takes it all in: the audience singing back his lyrics, the atmosphere, the love.
 He makes a face of genuine overwhelming gratitude (aaaaaaaaaw) (seriously, it’s so touching).
 Very fun and great study material!